rameloni/Tydi-Chisel-testing-framework-analysis/results/chiseltest/README.md

 ```

-Finally, designers also need and want to inspect only a subpart of a circuit or some signals.
-With `printf` debugging, this requires custom updates of the testbench.
+Finally, designers may need and want to inspect only a subpart of a circuit or some signals.
+With printf debugging, achieving this goal necessitates once again the implementation of custom updates to the testbench.

-### Inspecting values by using `treadle2.VerboseAnnotation`
+## 3. Inspecting values by using `treadle2.VerboseAnnotation`
-An alternative to explicit `printf` debugging is the usage of `VerboseAnnotation` in the test as shown in the code snippet below.
-By simply adding this annotation, the test will print all the signals (IO and internal) of the circuit at each simulation step.
+In contrast to explicit `printf` debugging, a verbose output can be achieved by simply adding one line of code through `VerboseAnnotation`, as reported in the following code snippet.
+Now, information about the whole circuit (IO and internal logic) will be outputted in the terminal at each simulation step.
 ```scala
 it should "4 bit adder with verbose annotation" in {
 	test(new Adder(4, print = true))